Prajwal-reddy-nallamaddi/AI_Final_project/README.md

 Time complexity O (n²d³)

-function AC-3( csp) returns the CSP, possibly with reduced domains<br> inputs: csp, a binary CSP with variables (X₁, X₂, Xn}<br> local variables: queue, a queue of arcs, initially all the arcs in csp
+function AC-3( csp) returns the CSP, possibly with reduced domains<br>"\t"inputs: csp, a binary CSP with variables (X₁, X₂, Xn}<br> local variables: queue, a queue of arcs, initially all the arcs in csp

 while queue is not empty do